 Spinal Arthritis

-Understanding Symptoms, Causes and Treatments
+Understanding the Symptoms, Causes & Treatments for Spinal Arthritis

 Understanding Spinal Arthritis

-Arthritis, is derived from the two greek words arthro– joints, and itis– inflammation.
+Arthritis is derived from the two Greek words arthro– joints, and itis– inflammation.
 Together, arthritis means inflammation of joints.
 This term is also known as spondylosis which is the degenerative breakdown of the bones in our spine.
-As we get older, our body starts to break down from the “wear and tear”of daily activities.
+As we get older, our body starts to break down from the “wear and tear” of daily activities.
 Although it’s something to be expected, especially when we get older, there are certain cases that can cause this process to start sooner or be more severe than others.
 For example, high impact sports/professions, trauma or injuries can accelerate the degenerative process causing increased arthritis in the spine.
 Research also shows that smoking plays a very large factor in speeding up the degenerative process of our spine.
 Just like arthritis in the knees or hands, arthritis in your spine usually presents as pain or sometimes stiffness.
 A lot of times, it’s worse in the morning and improves throughout the day as you “loosen up” and start moving around.
 Treatment varies from rest, physical therapy, to anti-inflammatories.
 However, there are certain situations where a more involved treatment plan such as injections and surgical intervention may be necessary.

 Symptoms of Spinal Arthritis